maram-yehya/ill-or-not/readme.txt

 according to a person's :
 Pregnancies,Glucose,BloodPressure,SkinThickness,Insulin,BMI,DiabetesPedigreeFunction,Age
-we need to determine if they're ill or not
+we need to predict if they're ill or not
 1-needs a medical help
 0-healthy